anishgollakota/GIST-Slack-Application/README.md

 ## Note
 In order to quickstart the use of this tool, an easy way is to use an NGROK pipeline to communicate between the script and Slack server.

+## Example

+- Many PMs and employees limited on time, don't have the ability to read lengthy information on Slack, looking for the ability to simply get a Gist of it.